Capstone-Projects-2022-Spring/project-uniflea/README.md

 <br>
 Users can test the release in the following ways

-* Testing the chat feature
+* Testing the item views
   1. navigate to home screen (first tab)
   2. choose a product that you are interested in
-  3. tap 'Message <User>'
+  3. tap the product
-  4. type out a message

-* Testing other user's profile
-  1. navigate to home screen (first tab)
+  4. return to home screen
-  2. choose a product that you are interested in
-  3. tap on the profile icon
-  4. Be able to view that user's profile picture and user bio
+  5. notice the view counter on the product card goes up

-* Testing multiple filters
+* Testing different university themes
-  1. navigate to home screen (first tab)
-  2. click on the funnel icon
-  3. on dropdown menu select any amount of categories to act as filters.
-  4. tap the checkmark and the home page will show the products that are listed under those categories.

-* Test create listing
-  1. navigate to listing screen (middle tab)
-  2. select an image
-  3. fill out the form
-  4. click submit
-  5. wait a few moments
-  6. navigate to the home screen and filter based on date: newest to see your product
+  1. sign into your temple uniflea account, notice the red colors
+  2. use this account to test for drexel colors: drexelstudenttheme@gmail.com, PW: Kasie1234!

 ## Contributors
 Dylan Dunda, Josh Hageman, Tuan Lam, Adam Lang, Kasie Madden, TJ Nguyen, Sameera Rachakonda